+Alumni Client Partner

+Charitable Deductions Change Considered

+Lawmaker in DC voiced bipartisan support for restoring and increasing charitable deductions for individual donors who do not itemize their taxes.
+Rules allowing nonitemized charitable deductions of \$300 for single people and \$600 for couples-enacted to encourage charitable giving during the COVID-19 pandemic-expired in 2021.
+A bill has been presented in Congress to renew and expand charitable deductions to approximately \$4,000 for single people and \$8,000 for couples.
+How these changes would affect standard tax deductions set for 2022 at \$12,950 for single people and \$25,900 for couples remains unclear.
+COP, 3-22

-Wealthy Donors of Color Gift Report A report from the Donors of Color Network (DOCN) found that \$56 million was given to charity from high-net-worth donors of color.
+(DOCN) found that \$56 million was given to charity from high-net-worth donors of color.
 The median annual gift was \$87,500.
-The report also found more than 65% of the donors had earned their wealth, as opposed to those who benefited from marriages or inheritances; more than 80% gave significant resources to their families and emphasized the value of increasing opportunity for people like them; and more than half of those interviewed explicitly ranked their donation priorities, with 44.4% prioritizing social justice, 39.7% prioritizing women's and gender rights, and 36% totaled \$22.41 billion.
-That's roughly double the amount the 10 biggest foundations gave that same year.
-The study found that 52% of accounts have four-year average annual payout rates of 5% to 49%; 35% distribute less than 5%, and 13% of accounts award 50% or more.
-Other Key Findings - 14% of accounts saw no activity during the fouryear period studied. - The median four-year average annual payout rate among all accounts studied was 11%. - 42% of the donor-advised fund accounts that opened in 2017 had granted out their entire opening contribution by the end of 2020, and another 22% had granted at least half.
-COP, 3-29 prioritizing racial equity.
+The report also found more than 65% of the donors had earned their wealth, as opposed to those who benefited from marriages or inheritances; more than 80% gave significant resources to their families and emphasized the value of increasing opportunity for people like them; and more than half of those interviewed explicitly ranked their donation priorities, with 44.4% prioritizing social justice, 39.7% prioritizing women's and gender rights, and 36% prioritizing racial equity.
 Report is here.

 Fundraisers Optimistic

 Conducted in late December 2021 and early January 2022, Association of Fundraising Professionals' latest Fundraising Confidence Survey asked fundraisers how optimistic they were about reaching their annual fundraising goal in 2021, respondents indicated an average confidence level of 8.04 (out of 10) for reaching their 2021 fundraising, up from 7.63 at the end of September 2021 and 6.52 in September 2020.
 In terms of raising more money in 2021 compared with 2020, the confidence level was 7.52, up from 6.59 in September 2021 and 4.89 in September 2020.
 Giving USA 2021, data to be release in May, will shed light on how successful fundraising was in 2021.
 PND, 3-7

 Our Linkedin

 Our Facebook

-We Know the Performing Arts
+We Know Social Service Organizations

 For more than 35 years, Alexander Haas has been a fixture in the nonprofit community.
-We are honored to have worked with leading performing arts and cultural organizations across the country that help communities be a better place to live.
-Just ask our clients.
+We are honored to have worked with some of the largest, and some of the smallest, organizations across the country that help communities be a better place to live.

-Our Arts Clients
+Our Clients

-Face It: Arts Organizations are Different
+A Fresh Approach to Fundraising

 Our services aren't cookie cutter.
 We don't operate with a boilerplate, merely changing names and locations.
 We craft each and every service we provide to match your organization's unique needs, wants and abilities.
 We work hard and expect you to do the same.
-Together we can help you transform your arts organization, your fundraising, and the unique community you serve.
+Together we can help you transform your institution, your fundraising, and the community you serve.
 Whether your need is in Capital Campaign, Annual Fund Campaign, Major Gifts, Leadership Annual Giving, Planned Giving or all of the above, we take a fresh approach to nonprofit fundraising.

-Our Services